Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: acknowledgments

-\acknowledgments The work of LGB is supported by the National Natural Science Foundation of China under grant No.11605016 and No.11647307.
+The work of LGB is Supported by the National Natural Science Foundation of China (under grant No.11605016 and No.11647307), Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2016R1A2B4008759), and Korea Research Fellowship Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (2017H1D3A1A01014046).
 The work of JS is supported by the National Natural Science Foundation of China under grant No.11647601, No.11690022 and No.11675243 and also supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under grant No.XDB21010200 and No.XDB23030100.
 Part of the results described in this paper are obtained on the HPC Cluster of SKLTP/ITP-CAS.